stistrup/rme-gain-kernel-patch/README.md

 10110100

 I guess it doesn't really matter what RME had in mind, as long as it works.

+## MAIN OUT

+This basically mimics the existing routing messages, apart from main out being offset and starts at 992.\
+In other words, sent on address 0x12 with a value between 0 and 65536 (-inf to +6 dB).\
+When setting the output volume, i noticed that it's set logarit I've also observed messages from the first 6 channels, (AN 1/2, PH 1/2 and AS 1/2) sending messages to 0x1a (same channel as gain) but did not do anything when i sent it regardless of how many times i verified the messages was the same.
+I first thought it would control the leds, but as it diddn't do anything that i could find, and that the messages on 0x12 changed the volume as expected, i opted to skip it.

 Some help/inspiration also taken from a [reverse engineering of the RME-Fireface-UC](https://github.com/agfline/RME-Fireface-UC-Drivers)